Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 }
 ```

-Alternatevily you can avoid using `ThemeProvider` alltogether:
+Alternatively, you can avoid using `ThemeProvider` altogether:

 ```js
 import theme from 'theme';